 Private/alternative education loans

 Alternative loans are credit-based loans borrowed through private lenders.
 Generally, borrowers with better credit histories receive better loan terms.
-You may borrow up to the set cost of your education, less other aid.
+You may borrow up to the WSU-established cost of your education, less other aid.

 Alternative loans generally have higher interest rates and fewer repayment options than federal loans.
 To apply for federal grants and loans, complete the FAFSA.